atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 All changes to data are done by posting Commits to the `/commits` endpoint of a Server.
 This removes the need to think about differences between all sorts of HTTP methods like POST / PUT / PATCH, and how servers should reply to that.

+_EDIT: as of december 2021, Solid has introduced `.n3 patch` for standardizing state changes.
+Although this adds a uniform way of describing changes, it still lacks the power of Atomic Commits.
+It does not specify signatures, mention versioning, or deals with persisting changesets.
+On top of that, it is quite difficult to read or parse, being `.n3`._

 ## Atomic Data is more easily serializable to other formats (like JSON)

 Atomic Data is designed with the modern developer in mind.